briandrum/codes.forchagrin.com/_chapters/chapter-533-obscenity-and-sex-offenses.md

 2. _(b)_ Whoever violates this section is guilty of unlawful sexual conduct with a minor, a misdemeanor of the first degree.
 If the offender is four years older or more than the other person, or if the offender has previously been convicted of or pleaded guilty to a violation of Ohio R.C.
-2907.02, 2907.03 or 2907.04, or former Ohio R.C.
-2907.12, unlawful sexual conduct with a minor is a felony and shall be prosecuted under appropriate State law.\
+[2907.02][ORC Section 2907.02], 2907.03 or 2907.04, or former Ohio R.C.
+[2907.12][ORC Section 2907.12], unlawful sexual conduct with a minor is a felony and shall be prosecuted under appropriate State law.\
 (ORC 2907.04)

 ## 533.04   Sexual imposition